Rovaniemi travel planner: Everything you need to know

 Visitor tips

 • Late August to early April is the peak season for Northern Lights sightings, with the best visibility from 9pm to 2am.
-Occasionally, the aurora may appear as early as 6–7pm, so stay prepared and patient.
+Plan your visit to Rovaniemi during these months if you want the best Arctic experience.

 • Book your tour 2–4 weeks in advance during peak season to secure your preferred date and experience.